 This practical, environmental science qualification is earned amidst the breathtaking beauty of New Zealand's Bay of Plenty.

 By the time you graduate you’ll have gained a variety of practical and risk management skills, and if you want to gain a degree, these diplomas are your ticket into the third year of the Bachelor of Science with the University of Waikato.
-You may even decide to continue on further to complete your Masters and PhD.

 Upon successfully completing the requirements you'll receive the award of: